-- v.
-"In-Person Ballot" means a ballot cast by a Registered Voter in person at a designated polling place at an Election. - w.
-"Mail-In Ballot" means a ballot mailed by a Registered Voter to the Election Board. - x.
-"Mailing Address" means the current mailing address of a Tribal Member on file in the Enrollment Department database. - Y. "Nine-County District" means the area consisting of Kent County, Lake County, Manistee County, Mason County, Muskegon County, Newaygo County, Oceana County, Ottawa County, and Wexford County, in the State of Michigan. - z.
-"Official Election Envelope" means the self-addressed envelope with postage paid that is provided to every Registered Voter receiving a Mail-In Ballot. - AA.
-"Outlying District" means the geographic area representing Registered Voters residing outside of the Nine-County District. - BB.
-"Physical Address" means the current address at which a Tribal Member resides and is on file in the Enrollment Department Data Base. - cc.
+- T.U.
+"In-Person Ballot" means a ballot cast by a Registered Voter in person at a designated polling place at an Regular Election. - U.V.
+"Mail-In Ballot" means a ballot mailed by a Resister Registered Voter to the Election Board. - V.W.
+"Mailing Address" means the current mailing address of a Tribal Member on file in the Enrollment Department database. - W.X.
+"Nine-County District" means the area consisting of Kent County, Lake County, Manistee County, Mason County, Muskegon County, Newaygo County, Oceana County, Ottawa County, and Wexford County, in the State of Michigan. - X.Y.
+"Official Election Envelope" means the self-addressed envelope with postage paid that is provided to every Registered Voter receiving a Mail-In Ballot. - Y.Z.
+"Outlying District" means the geographic area representing Registered Voters residing outside of the Nine-County District. - AA.
+"Physical Address" means the current address at which a Tribal Member resides and is on file in the Enrollment Department Data Base. - BB.
 "Partially Spoiled Ballot" means a paper ballot that is partially invalid because the person voting has not clearly identified their intention to vote on part of the ballot.
-Only that portion of the Ballot which does not indicate a sufficiently clear intention of the voter is invalid. - DD.
-"Preponderance of Evidence" means that the Complainant must offer evidence which demonstrates his or her claims have a greater than 50% likelihood to be true, in other words, their claim must be more likely to be true than not true. - representative, information related to the Election Board and Tribal Elections at designated locations, including but not limited to the Little River Band Community Center (Aki), Little River Band Government Building, Little River Band Health Center, Election Board office door, the LRBOI Election Board official website and Tribal Justice Center. - FF.
-"Primary Election" means the process by which Registered Voters can indicate their preference for a Candidate in an upcoming Regular Election thus narrowing the field of Candidates. - GG.
+Only that portion of the Ballot which does not indicate a sufficiently clear intention of the voter is invalid. - Z.CC.
+"Preponderance of Evidence" means that the Complainant must offer evidence which demonstrates his or her claims have a greater than 50% likelihood to be true, in other words, their claim must be more likely to be true than not true. - AA.DD.
+"Post" means the act of placing, whether by the Election Board or its designated representative, information related to the Election Board and Tribal Elections at designated locations, including but not limited to the Little River Band Community Center (Aki), Little River Band Government Building, Little River Band Health Center, Election Board office door, Little River Casino Resort, Little River Band Muskegon Satellite Office, and Tribal Justice Center, the Tribal Natural Resources Building, and Food Distributions Center. - BB.EE.
+"Primary Election" means the process by which Registered Voters can indicate their preference for a Candidate in an upcoming Regular Election thus narrowing the field of Candidates. - CC.FF.
 "Quorum" means the Election Board members identified to create a quorum in the Election Board By-Laws as adopted/approved by the Election Board.